coleins/Enquest-Training/Configurations.md

 run as admin Commaster.exe/ or in desktop shortcut

+## JANSEN LICENSE ERROR RESOLUTION

+1. stop and uninnstall the license service handler in bitplus commaster
+2. rename the commaster xml file
+3. copy and paste latest commaster, latest license service handler, latest Commaster.lic
+4. Delete any file with the name tappscomm

 # Port that needs to be opened on this network for us to access the punching data from remote machines

 Installation and configuration is done.
 Input username: admin to login to Commaster